 Dart rummaged through the box to find the face that fit the brain.
 He was successful, but by then the anxious groom was threatening to find another best man.
 Dart set the fossil aside to attend to the wedding, but he spent the next three months chipping matrix away from the face with sharpened knitting needles.
 When he finally removed the rock, he saw the face of an apelike child, the Taung Child.

 Rather than dutifully sending the fossil off to an expert in England, the enthusiastic young Dart described the fossil himself.
 Not only did he point out the erect posture of the apelike creature, but confidently asserted about its kin that "their eyes saw, their ears heard, and their hands handled objects with greater meaning and to fuller purpose than the corresponding organs in recent apes."
+He also believed that the species had "laid down the foundations of that discriminative knowledge of the appearance, feeling and sounds of things that was a necessary milestone in the acquisition of articulate speech."
 Within weeks, Dart submitted a manuscript to Nature Magazine, naming a new species: Australopithecus africanus.
 His description was published in early 1925.
 Dart expected that acceptance of his findings would be slow, but even he was amazed at the force of the objections.
 Some of the foremost paleoanthropologists of his day criticized Dart for mistaking a simple ape for a member of the human family tree.

 Why the objections?
 At least one was legitimate.
 Juvenile apes, like the fossil Dart described, look more humanlike than adult apes.
 This led some to believe that Dart saw an affinity that wasn't really there.
 And before the age of reliable dating techniques, some thought the fossil was only 500,000 years old, far too young to be a human ancestor.
 Other criticisms were less valid.
 Despite Darwin's suggestion that humans arose in Africa, it was commonly believed for much of the 20th century that the birthplace of man was Asia.
 Dart's find was on the wrong continent.
 What's more, although prominent scientists of the time accepted the idea of evolution, they were convinced that there had always been a great gulf between humans and the rest of the animal kingdom.
 This creature of Dart's was just too apelike.
 Even Dart's nomenclature was criticized.
 An unsigned editorial in Nature complained about his mixing of Latin and Greek roots, commenting, "the niceties of etymology do not generally appeal to him."
 Most ironic of all, however, was that Dart's find conflicted with what was "known" from the Piltdown skull.
 When paleoanthropologists started paying serious attention to legitimate human fossils, their attention focused on Davidson Black's Peking Man, announced in 1929.